jclouds/legacy-jclouds.github.com/documentation/reference/jclouds-logging.markdown

 ### log4j

-[log4j](http://logging.apache.org/log4j/) a logging library for Java from the Apache Software Foundation.
+[log4j](http://logging.apache.org/log4j/) is a logging library for Java from the Apache Software Foundation.
 To use log4j you need the jclouds-log4j-X.X.X.jar file on your classpath.

 Here is example code of how to enable your components to use log4j:
 {% highlight java %}